Understand how your mind processes experience.

 This may sound familiar.

-You may not like staying stuck or sitting in uncertainty for too long.
+You don’t like staying stuck or sitting in uncertainty for too long.

 “I usually move on quickly and stay busy, but I realized I was skipping important parts of what I was feeling.”

-• take action quickly when something feels off
+• taking action quickly when something feels off

-• prefer doing rather than thinking or feeling too long
+• preferring doing over thinking or feeling too long

 This is often a movement-based processing pattern.